 Unfortunately, we can not fund any transactions or costs that are already incurred or pre-paid e.g. deposits and purchases made prior to approval of the grant.
 In general, applications received less than eight weeks prior to the event or activity taking place are less likely to be successful.

-We can not fund departure tax, travel insurance, overseas accommodation or internal travel within an overseas country.
+Although The Lion Foundation funds certain travel within New Zealand we do not fund international travel.
+This includes costs associated with international travel such as: departure tax, travel insurance, overseas accommodation or internal travel within an overseas country.

 Certain Sporting expenses